 Glucosamine supplements can help rebuild damaged and deteriorated cartilage in your dog's joints, relieving the symptoms of osteoarthritis.
-Doc Roy's® Aches Away III is a great joint supplement that increases the lubrication of the joint.
+Doc Roy's® Aches Away Plus is a great joint supplement that increases the lubrication of the joint.
 Start your dog on a high dose; then decrease to a normal level to maintain.
 This supplement takes about three weeks to kick in full strength.

 Small walks and exercise maintain weight, flexibility, and encourage healing of joints.
 Non-weight-bearing exercise, such as swimming, helps strengthen muscle without putting much stress on the joints.

 Invest in a warm and comfortable sleeping area, such as a heated bed.
 It can help keep your dog's muscles and tendons warm, which promotes blood flow, encourages movement and helps reduce pain as they sleep.